vipulnaik/diet-exercise-health/profile-information/health-profile.md

 My resting, seated heart rate, as measured by my Omron blood pressure machine as well as my Zacurate pulse oximeter, is generally 42-60 bpm in the morning in summer (before eating or exercise), and a little higher under comparable conditions in the winter.
+NOTE: My most recent heart rate readings taken 2026-03-21 (68 bpm and 69 bpm) and 2026-01-25 (64 bpm and 63 bpm) violate this pattern, and if the violation continues for the next few readings, I may need to re-evaluate my range.

 My heart rate goes up by about 10-15 bpm when I stand up, and then stabilizes down to about 5 bpm higher than my seated heart rate.